historical-theology/awesome-theology/code-of-conduct.md

-# Contributor Covenant Code of Conduct
+# Contributor Code of Conduct for Awesome Theology

-*Standard for Awesome Lists*

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone.
+We expect all contributors to respect that this is a place for professional Catholic theology.

 ## Our Standards

 Examples of behavior that contributes to creating a positive environment
 include:

-* Using welcoming and inclusive language
+* Using welcoming and courteous language
-* Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
-* Showing empathy towards other community members

 Examples of unacceptable behavior by participants include: